A New Ricky in Their Midst ~ A Short Story by Allen Kopp

 “Oh, honey, that’s a very bad sign!”
-Ethel said through her nose while she chewed.
+Ethel said, spraying crumbs out between her teeth.

 “He took off his clothes and laid them on the chair next to the bed and went into the bathroom.
 I heard the water running, so I figured he was taking a bath.
 I gathered up his clothes for the laundry and you’ll never guess what I found!”

 “There was lipstick on the front of his shirt and, not only that, it reeked of perfume!”

 “That doesn’t necessarily mean anything, honey!
 How do you know he didn’t just brush up against one of the chorus girls from the club?”

 “Oh, he brushed up against her all right, and did a lot more than that, too!”

 “Oh, honey!
 Now don’t start jumping to conclusions!”